Traffic message channel: Australia

 Intelematics Australia broadcasts a national encrypted RDS-TMC service focused initially on urban Australia under the brand 'SUNA Traffic Channel'.
 The service reaches around 85% of urban Australia, using commercial FM broadcasters in seven cities, as well as via XML for online and smartphone applications.
 The service is available on GPS navigation systems including Navman, Mio, Uniden, iPhone (Navigon & Sygic), Eclipse, Pioneer, Alpine and Clarion.
 SUNA Traffic Channel is also available in Ford, Holden, Honda, Toyota, Nissan, Mercedes-Benz, and many other navigation systems.
 SUNA is currently the only source of comprehensive, metropolitan congestion monitoring content in Australia – proprietary technology interfaces to traffic light control systems.
 The SUNA broadcast service is fully compliant with both RDS and TMC.
 However, since the broadcast is encrypted it does not work on in-car GPS navigation systems that do not have a commercial arrangement with SUNA.

 Austria

 In Austria, ORF broadcasts a free service on radio channels Ö1, Ö2 (9 regional channels), Hitradio Ö3 and FM4.
-It is supported by the Federal Ministry for Traffic, Innovation and Technology (BMVIT).
-ASFINAG is responsible for the location table, currently version 2.1, which received updates to handle increased use during Euro 2008.
-Its location table contains around 8,000 codes.
+It is supported by the Federal Ministry of Innovation, Mobility and Infrastructure (BMIMI).
+ASFINAG is responsible for the location table, currently version 3.9, which received updates to handle increased use during Euro 2008.
+Its location table contains around 18,000 codes.